 Ați fost profesionistă, ați respectat deadline-urile și ați arătat flexibilitate în modificarea unor aspecte din articole.
 De asemenea, a existat o comunicare foarte bună, ați fost foarte deschisă la sugestii și chiar ați fost interesată to give your best.
 Apreciez și faptul că eliberați factură și plătiți taxele la stat.
 Per ansamblu, eu am simțit că am avut parte de un serviciu de o calitate foarte bună și de aceea o să mai apelez la dumneavoastră și în viitor.
 (Vlad, medic)

 I have been translating academic and scientific (medical) texts since the early 2000s when I was still a student.
 After 2003, while being an assistant and then a lecturer at the “Grigore T. Popa” University of Medicine and Pharmacy in Iași, I translated scientific articles, clinical survey questionnaires, official university documents and study records, medical curricula, textbooks, exam questions for international students, etc.

 At the same time, I often get asked “how much for x no. of pages”, and this needs some clarification, too.
-The amount of text on a page varies greatly depending on type and format (inclusion of graphs and tables, page size and margins, font size and spacing etc.).
-In order to accurately calculate the number of pages you want translated, we must use the same definition of what a standard page is.
-Different translation providers from different countries work with different definitions.
+The amount of text on a page varies greatly depending on type and format (inclusion of graphs and tables, page size and margins, font size and spacing, etc.).
+In order to accurately calculate the number of pages you need to have translated, we must use the same definition of what a standard page is.